TrademarkTrademark

 Why Your Organization Needs Terraform Audit Logs

-A complete audit trail answers the critical questions of who, what, and when for every change.
-Without a reliable system for Terraform audit logs, organizations are exposed to significant security, compliance, and operational risks.
+A complete audit trail answers who, what, and when for every change.
+Without a reliable system for Terraform audit logs, you're exposed to security, compliance, and operational risks.

 Security and Incident Response